atimpone/aws-foundation-journey/1-dev-environments/2-4-set-up-aws-platform-access-controls.md

 5. Under `Who can manage MFA devices` select `Users and administrators can add and manage MFA devices`.
 6. Select `Save changes`.

+---
+**Note: Auditing use of MFA**

+The configuration shown above does not force the use of MFA, but it does impose an additional overhead of a one-time password sent via email for users that have not yet registered an MFA device.

+You will likely want to establish either manual or automatic recurring audits to ensure that your users have registered an MFA device.

+---

 ## 5. Create AWS SSO Users for Foundation Team Users

 In prepartion for adding foundation team users to AWS SSO, decide on the format of the user name.
 Typically, the user name will simply be the user's corporate email address that is often used for SaaS services.